johnmee/johnmee.com/pages/book-list.md

 > A log of some books I've actually made it to the end of.

 # 2020
+**Treasure Islands - Pamela Stephenson - (2005) - [Headline](https://www.amazon.com.au/Treasure-Islands-Sailing-Robert-Stevenson/dp/0755312864/ref=sr_1_fkmr0_2?dchild=1&keywords=treasure+island+pamela+stephenson&qid=1598566529&sr=8-2-fkmr0)**

+I owe the author an apology because in Chapter One I decided this was written by a "ghost writer" and could not shake the idea the whole way through.
+In hindsight, perhaps just a good editor.
+Curiously, I did actually make it to the end of this one.
+Not rapidly, but the insights into life on the tiny islands of the Pacific did manage to keep me interested.
+It is also an odd insight into the life of the "rich and famous", and far more real than all that crap you get in the media; Pamela is married to Billy Connelly, the comedian, and takes a fair chunk of money to put together a luxury yacht with a paid crew and sail it in a retracing of a voyage by author Robert Louis Stevenson, one hundred and twenty years before.
+The parallel stories are quite clumsy but the read would be vastly different without as they manage to add so much context to the places they visit, and motivation to do it, and what path to take.

+It is neither great literature nor rollicking sailing yarn, but curious and unique, and able to stand on its own two legs.

 **The Hunger Games and Philosophy - (2012) - [Wiley](https://www.wiley.com/en-us/The+Hunger+Games+and+Philosophy%3A+A+Critique+of+Pure+Treason-p-9781118065075)**

 1. 'Life imitates art'.
 Reflect on the role of art; enabling one to come close to an ugly subject without broaching it and, thus, to admire it.